Unchecked Pointers and the Boundaries of Generic Programming

 // safe_sort(lst.begin(), lst.end());

-}Try uncommenting those last two lines.
-On my end (GCC 16.1.1, -std=c++20), the error message directly tells you: constraint not satisfied, std::list<int>::iterator does not satisfy random_access_iterator.
-No 400 lines of template expansion, no __gap, no __move_assign—just one sentence: your iterator type is wrong.
+}Try removing the last two lines of comments.
+On my machine (GCC 16.1.1, -std=c++20), the error message tells you exactly what's wrong: constraints not satisfied, std::list<int>::iterator does not satisfy random_access_iterator.
+No 400 lines of template instantiation dumps, no __gap, no __move_assign, just one sentence: your iterator type is wrong.

-When I saw this error message, it felt incredibly satisfying.
-After being tortured by std::sort error messages so many times, it turns out the solution is this simple—you don't need any special tool, you don't need any script to prettify error messages, you just write the constraint on the function signature.
-The compiler had the ability to check this all along; it just didn't have the syntax to let you express the constraint.
+Seeing this error message felt incredibly satisfying.
+I've been tortured by std::sort error messages so many times in the past, and it turns out the solution is simple—we don't need extra tools or pretty-print scripts.
+We just need to write the constraints in the function signature.
+The compiler has always been capable of checking this; it just lacked the syntax for you to express the constraint.

 Intercepting Errors at the Door with Concepts

-In the C++20 standard library, those concepts that previously only existed as prose descriptions in the standard document have now become actual code entities.
+In the C++20 Standard Library, concepts that previously existed only as textual descriptions in the standard documents have become real code entities.
 This includes std::random_access_iterator and std::sortable.

-I used to think concepts were just syntactic sugar for template constraints, and that enable_if could do the same job.
-But after working through this example, I finally understood that the real value of concepts isn't about "whether it compiles," but about telling you why it failed to compile when it doesn't.
+I used to think concepts were just syntactic sugar for template constraints, believing enable_if could do the job just as well.
+But after working through this example, I realized that the true value of concepts isn't about "whether it compiles," but rather telling you why it failed when it doesn't compile.

-Here's a sort function I wrote myself with a concept constraint:
+Here is a sorting function I wrote with concept constraints:

 #include <concepts>